 There is also a residency requirement if you want to file for divorce in California.
 This means that you or your spouse must live in California for at least six months before filing for divorce.
 You must also be a resident of Santa Clara County for at least three months to file for divorce through local courts.

 Contact us at (408) 412-5588 to arrange your free 30-minute case evaluation with one of our San Jose divorce lawyers.

 The traditional way to petition for divorce required the spouse filing for divorce to provide a reason for the divorce, a fault, such as adultery, abuse, or perhaps their spouse being imprisoned.
 It is no longer required in the state of California for the petitioner to provide a reason for divorce, other than the couple having irreconcilable differences and wishing to separate.

 To an extent, the length of a divorce is up to the couple separating.
 While it does take an average of six months from the initial petition to the final judgment, the length of the divorce will be extended if the couple does not come to an amicable agreement on items such as child custody, child support, and property division.
 If a divorce cannot be resolved in an agreeable manner, then the case may have to go to trial.

 At Foreman & Rugile, we have made a commitment to represent our clients with efficiency and diligence.
 We provide our clients individualized attention and counsel, something that larger firms often don't offer.
-Our team cares about our local community and works with community organizations to help meet the needs of residents in San Jose and surrounding areas.
+Our San Jose Divorce Attorney cares about our local community and works with community organizations to help meet the needs of residents in San Jose and surrounding areas.